-Private lessons are for all ages and for one person only.
+Private lessons are for those that have passed through level 2.
 Sessions last 30 minutes.

 6 sessions: $73 Members, $93 Non-Members

-Semi-private lessons are for all ages and for two people.
+Semi-private lessons are for those that have passed through level 2.
 Sessions last 45 minutes.
 Both swimmers must be at the same level for semi-private lessons.

 Wildcats (Level 1) - Intro to Water Skills

 Begin to develop positive attitudes, good swimming habits and safe practices in and around water.